 The Islamic governors of Tunisia built the Great Mosque at Kairouan in the 800s AD, in the time of the Abbasid Empire.
 This was the same time as the reign of Charlemagne.
-But the mosque at Kairouan was much grander than anything being built in Europe at this time.
+Soon after this mosque, Charlemagne built his palace at Aachen.
+But the mosque at Kairouan was much grander than anything being built in Northern Europe at this time.
 It was more on the same scale as the Chola temples in South India.

 But when men were not praying, sometimes teachers also used this room as a school.
-Children came there to learn about Islam and to memorize verses from the Koran.
+Children came there to learn about Islam and to memorize verses from the Quran.